Internship Questions & Answers

 How do I write a cover letter and a resume?

 The key word in cover letter is "letter".
 Do not just simply answer the questions; write your reponses in the form of a letter.
 We realize that this is many of our applicants first internship, and that many have never written a cover letter or a resume before.
 You can use these websites to help you with the templates of both if need be.
 (Information provided as a courtesy and not an indication of endorsement)

 When will I hear whether or not I was accepted into HRC’s internship program?

-Because each department or program hires their own interns, our hiring timeline is variable, differing from department to department.
+Because each department or program hires their own interns, our hiring timeline varies, differing from department to department.
 We review applications on a rolling basis.
-We aim to complete our internship hirings in the month that follows.

 Do you accept applications through internship placement programs?

 HRC welcomes applications from students who are involved in an internship placement program.
-We do require, however, that these applicants submit our online internship application form and do not accept other applications.
+We do require, however, that these applicants submit our online internship application form.
 We would also strongly prefer to communicate directly with applicants rather than staff at the internship placement program.